Justine Cormack – Chair and Music Advisor

 Justine's notable orchestral career saw her appointed to NZSO Sub-Principal 1st-Violin in the 1990's, followed by Concertmaster of the Auckland Philharmonia from 2000-2004, where she was regularly featured as soloist.

 A graduate of the University of Canterbury, Justine has a Masters degree from San Francisco Conservatory and a Doctoral degree from Stony Brook in New York.
 She has taught violin at Wellington’s Victoria University and held a position as Violin Lecturer at The University of Auckland.

-Peter Hubscher – Co-founder and Chair
+Peter Hubscher – Co-founder and Treasurer

 Peter had a career with Montana Wines from 1973 when he started as Chief Winemaker, and became Managing Director in 2003.
 He was made a member of the New Zealand Order of Merit in 1998 for his services to the wine industry, and in 1999 named Executive of the Year in the Deloitte Management Magazine Top 100 Awards.
 Peter was a Director of Ports of Auckland Limited and Auckland Regional Holdings.
 He held positions on the Boards of NZ School of Music. the World of Wearable Arts, and is currently a Trustee of the NZ String Quartet.

-Pam Hubscher – Co-founder and administrator
+Pam Hubscher – Co-founder and Secretary

 Pam’s vocation in life has been in providing educational opportunities for people with few advantages, whether as a primary school teacher, teacher of English for migrant and refugee women, parent and foster parent .
 Apart from the “regulation” piano lessons and school choir as a child, her interest in music is as a keen listener rather than a performer.